spacetelescope/mirage/docs/yaml_generator.rst

 The easiest way to simulate a large amount of obsrvtions using Mirage is to begin with the `APT <https://jwst-docs.stsci.edu/display/JPP/JWST+Astronomers+Proposal+Tool%2C+APT>`_ file of a JWST proposal.
 Mirage contains functions that can (for imaging and WFSS modes) create the collection of yaml files necessary to simulate all of the observations contained in the APT file.

+Examples of this functionality are shown in the `notebooks <https://github.com/spacetelescope/mirage/tree/master/examples>`_ in the *Mirage* repository.
+Below are step-by-step instructions explaining how to create *Mirage* input yaml files from an APT file.

 Export XML and Pointing files from APT
 -------------------------------------
-More specifically, open the proposal within APT and under the File menu, choose Export, and select the xml and pointing files.
+Open the proposal within APT and under the File menu, choose Export, and select the xml and pointing files.
 Only one file at a time can be exported, so the process must be repeated for each.

 .. _additional_yaml_generator_inputs: